HomeBlogsAffiliate Marketing IndustryAffiliate Links Tracking: 6 Methods & Software

 This problem can be particularly impactful for affiliate programs with longer sales cycles.
 Some solutions, like postback URL tracking and fingerprint tracking, can help reduce the reliance on cookies and provide more accurate data.

-• Invalid traffic and fraudulent clicks
+Invalid traffic

 Invalid traffic, including fraudulent clicks or bot-generated activity, can undermine the integrity of affiliate tracking.
 Affiliates might experience fake clicks or conversions that do not come from legitimate users, which can result in skewed data and overinflated commissions.